What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Discussion

 This study aimed to assess the impact of autonomous vehicle (AV) explanation errors and driving context characteristics on participant comfort relying on an AV, preference to rely on the AV instead of taking control themselves, satisfaction with the explanation, and confidence in the AV’s driving ability.
 Using a mixed-methods approach with a heterogeneous sample of participants (n = 232), we found that explanation errors and contextual characteristics like driving difficulty and perceived harm have a large impact on how a person may think, feel, and behave towards AVs.
 Echoing prior work by~\citet{nourani2020role}, important consideration must also be given to personal factors like initial trust and expertise, which may further impact how a person interacts with the system.
 Our results provide insight into how to design effective human-AV interactions and interactions with AI-based systems more generally.
 We discuss key findings and their implications for future AV design in these contexts.

-\textbf{Autonomous vehicle (AV) explanation errors had a detrimental effect on all outcomes.} Our results suggest that errors significantly reduced participant comfort relying on an AV, preference to rely on the AV instead of taking control themselves, and satisfaction with the explanation.
-These effects are unsurprising, as we would expect outcomes related to a person's reliance decision or satisfaction with an explanation to reflect the system's performance~\cite{hoff2015trust}.
+\textbf{Autonomous vehicle (AV) explanation errors had a detrimental effect on all outcomes (RQ1).} Our results suggest that errors significantly reduced participant comfort relying on an AV, preference to rely on the AV instead of taking control themselves, and satisfaction with the explanation.
+These effects are unsurprising, as we would expect a person's reliance decision or satisfaction with an explanation to reflect the system's performance~\cite{hoff2015trust}.

 We were surprised, however, to find crossover effects between the \emph{explanatory} performance of the AV and a person's confidence in the AV’s \emph{driving ability}, given the AV’s actual demonstrated driving performance remained consistent across all conditions.
 This crossover effect alludes to the mental model of potential AV users, where evaluation of the explanatory performance of the vehicle and the driving performance of the vehicle are connected.
 Though connecting explanatory and driving performance may be an intuitive and correct assumption, empirically observing this crossover provides evidence supporting the importance of high quality explanatory interfaces, particularly within safety-critical systems.
-For the case of AVs, this means that -- even if the AV's driving performance is perfect -- if the explanations produced by the AV are not accurate as well, people may still refuse to adopt AV technology.
+Further highlighting this point, the finding that explanation accuracy was explicitly rated as more important than driving ability for reliance decisions underscores the role of transparency and comprehensibility in user acceptance.
+This highlights the need for AV systems to prioritize clear and accurate explanations of actions (`what’) and rationales (`why’) in building trust, and suggests that users may evaluate AV systems as much by their communications as by their actual driving performance.
+Taken together, in the case of AVs, this means that -- even if the AV's driving performance is perfect -- if the explanations produced by the AV are not accurate as well, people may still refuse to adopt AV technology.
 This insight likely generalizes to explanatory communications for other AI-based systems.

+Even with accurate explanations, Comfort, Reliance Preference, and Confidence in the AV's driving ability were nowhere near ceiling level -- hovering near the middle of the provided scale.
+Though the middling scores may be reflective of the overall challenging nature of the driving situations presented in the study, even the most straightforward scenarios did not have a mean reliance preference score greater than mid-range.
+These results reflect the trend found in a plethora of prior work supporting the premise that people do not generally trust or wish to adopt autonomous vehicles, reemphasizing this as an important area of continued study.